Best restaurants in Bruton: where to eat and drink

 Matt’s Kitchen

-Run by self-taught chef Matt Watson in what was formerly the front room of his house, this intimate restaurant (it seats only 26) serves a single main course dish on Wednesday, Thursday and Friday evenings, plus a choice of starters and desserts.
-Check the website for the current week’s menus – expect everything from Kenyan chicken and coconut curry to cod masala with fennel bhajis.
+Run by self-taught chef Matt Watson in what was formerly the front room of his house, this intimate BYOB restaurant (it seats only 26) serves a single main course dish on Friday and Saturdays evenings, plus a trio of starters and 'double desserts'.
+Check the website for the current week’s menus – expect everything from whipped feta with red grape compote to cod masala with fennel bhajis.
 One note of caution: it’s sometimes closed altogether for private functions. mattskitchen.co.uk

 Westcombe Dairy